-1217, founding year of Château de Bagnols and from where its gourmet restaurant takes its name.
+1217, the founding year of Château de Bagnols and from where its gourmet restaurant takes its name.

 Kent and I favoured eating on the moat terrace as in summer, alfresco dinning seems so enchanting.
 Plus we take pleasure in watching nature’s theatre, the clouds the sunset the twilight and the stars…